Education in the Netherlands: Requirements for admission

 To enroll in a WO bachelor's programme, a student is required to hold a VWO diploma or to have completed the first year (60 credits) of an HBO programme resulting in a propaedeuse, often combined with additional (VWO) certificates.
 The minimum admission requirement for HBO is either a HAVO school diploma or a level-4 (highest) MBO diploma.
 In some cases, pupils are required to have completed a specific subject cluster.
 A quota (numerus fixus) applies to admission to certain programmes, primarily in the medical sciences, and places are allocated using a weighted lottery.
 Applicants older than 21 years who do not possess one of these qualifications can qualify for admission to higher education on the basis of an entrance examination and assessment.

 For admission to all master's programmes, a bachelor's degree in one or more specified disciplines is required, in some cases in combination with other requirements.
 Graduates with an HBO bachelor's may have to complete additional requirements for admission to a WO master's programme.
 A pre-master programme may provide admission to a master's programme in a different discipline than that of the bachelor's degree.

+Tuition fees

+Tuition fees in the Netherlands change significantly based on a student’s nationality and the type of programme.